getstackhead/stackhead/Documentation/introduction/workflow.md

 Only servers that have been set up using the StackHead **server setup** can be deployed onto!
 In the future it will be possible to deploy onto servers not provisioned by StackHead (see https://github.com/getstackhead/stackhead/issues/169).
 {% endhint %}

-## Resource management

-StackHead uses Terraform for creating resources of any kind.
-Such include configuration files, SSL certificates and Docker containers.

-While understanding how we use Terraform is not required for using StackHead, you can find out more in the [technical documentation](../technical-documentation/terraform.md) if you are interested.